gpspake/dotfiles/README.md

 plugins=(git gpspake gpspake-wsl)
 ```

-## Brew
+## Homebrew

-Use brew to install desktop applications on OSX
+Use brew to install CLI and desktop applications on OSX
 ```bash
 $ ~/dotfiles/scripts/setup.sh
 ```